celo-org/celo-monorepo/packages/docs/community/release-process/attestation-service.md

 ### Git tags

-All releases should be tagged with the version number, e.g. `attestation-service-vX.Y.Z`.
+Each release should be [created on Github](https://github.com/celo-org/celo-monorepo/releases) and tagged with the version number, e.g. `attestation-service-vX.Y.Z`.
 Each release should include a summary of the release contents, including links to pull requests and issues with detailed description of any notable changes.

 Tags should be signed and can be verified with the following command.